xxmichibxx/Batch-CIA-3DS-Decryptor-Redux/README.md

 * Visual C++ Redistributable for Visual Studio 2015

 ## Notes
+* It's strongly recommended to move all processed files to your desired destination.
+Further decryption processes may interfere with already processed files.
+For example, the CCI conversion function deletes all decrypted CIAs after conversion, regardless of success.
 * Already decrypted CIA files won't be converted to CCI.
 This tool is still a decrypter, not a converter.
 * TWL CIAs (DSi) can be decrypted, but should only be installed on retail consoles.
 Current 3DS emulators don't support TWL CIAs.
 Use a DSi emulator like melonDS for playing TWL titles.
 * Files with an exclamation mark cannot be decrypted.
 The decryptor will report them as invalid because it is unable to find them.